 Retained products of conception (RPOC) may be seen in a patient who continues to bleed after a miscarriage.
-There does not appear to be a consensus on the most accurate method of diagnosis for RPOC.
+There does not appear to be a consensus on the most accurate method of diagnosis for RPOC (De Winter et al. 2017).
 Much of the literature suggests that an endometrial thickness of <10mm is likely to be normal.
 When the endometrium measures >10mm and contains solid internal echoes with/without increased vascularity it may represent RPOC.